Shogan/kubernetes-the-hard-way-on-aws/docs/07-bootstrapping-etcd.md

 INTERNAL_IP=$(curl -s http://169.254.169.254/latest/meta-data/local-ipv4)
 ```

 Each etcd member must have a unique name within an etcd cluster.
-Set the etcd name to match the hostname of the current compute instance:
+Set the etcd name to match the name of the current compute instance:

 We stored this information with custom metadata when we started the EC2 instances with the `aws ec2 run-instance`commands.